parsiya/parsiya.net/content/post/2015/2015-08-01-network-traffic-attribution-on-windows.markdown

 **But I want to use Wireshark**

 Sure, go ahead.
 Use Procmon and filters to identify the endpoints and then add filters in Wireshark.
-Another good thing is that Netmon’s export format (*.cap files) can be opened in Wireshark.
+Another good thing is that Netmon's export format (*.cap files) can be opened in Wireshark.
 If you prefer Wireshark's UI, you can isolate traffic by process in Netmon, save it and then open the resulting cap file in Wireshark.

 **Where are DNS requests?
 I do not see them in process traffic in Netmon**